Head Coach Michael Guinn

 Office Phone: 304-829-7294

-Guinn was most recently an assistant at Seton Hill from 2008-2010.
+Guinn was previously an assistant at Seton Hill from 2008-2010.
 In his two seasons, he helped take the Griffins men’s cross country team from fourth place in the WVIAC to a conference championship.
 In addition, he also coached Josh Wilks to Indoor and Outdoor All-American honors in the 800-meter run.

 Prior to his time at Seton Hill, Guinn was the associate head coach for the track and field and cross country programs at West Virginia Wesleyan from 2004-08.
 He had a hand in the Bobcats’ women claiming four WVIAC cross country and outdoor track team titles, as well as one men’s cross country and two outdoor track and field championships.

 Overall in the seven years of collegiate coaching experience before Bethany, Guinn’s efforts helped produce a total of 13 WVIAC team conference championships, 30 First Team Cross Country All-Conference awards (16 women, 14 men), 54 Track & Field individual championships (29 women, 25 men) and one All-American (Wilks).